 Mobile app testing has always been an inseparable part of software application development.
 It has visibly gained much attention and growth for businesses to reap benefits from it.
 Every business wants to make its way in the ever-growing digital world and stay ahead of the competition by developing unique applications.
 But the approach is different in each case.

 It wouldn’t be incorrect to say that convenience is the key to customer success.
 Hence, mobile applications are in demand.
 But developing an app is not easy.
-The most common complaint that businesses receive from customers is that they are not handy, easy, or that a mobile application could be prevented with complete mobile app testing before launch.
+The most common complaint that businesses receive from customers is that they are not handy, or easy, or that a mobile application could be prevented with complete mobile app testing before launch.

 If we were to talk directly about the facts then here it goes